 The QR code must be displayed in the premises/business/venue.

-Masks are no longer mandatory for people in health care settings.
-More information on mask use, including frequently asked questions, is available at www.sahealth.sa.gov.au/COVIDmasks.
+Masks are not required in public settings and are no longer mandatory for people in health care settings.
+The SA Health website has more information on the use of face masks, including frequently asked questions.

-The number of people at a place must not exceed 1 person per 2 square metres.
+The number of people at a place must not exceed 3 persons per 4 square metres.

 Private functions, including weddings and funerals, can host 200 people.